 In June 2017, Mr. Della Penna was named a defendant in his capacity as a former executive officer of IPCI, together with other named executives and directors thereof, in a consolidated class action filed in the Southern District of New York, under the caption Shanawaz v.
 Intellipharmaceutics Int'l Inc., et al., No. 1:17-cv-05761.
-The complaint alleges that the defendants violated sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder, by making allegedly false and misleading statement or failing to disclose certain information regarding IPCI's new drug application for Oxycodone ER abuse-deterrent oxycodone hydrochloride extended release tablets.
-The complaint seeks, among other remedies, unspecified damages, attorneys' fees and other costs, equitable and/or injunctive relief, and such other relief as the court may find just and proper.
+The complaint alleged that the defendants violated sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder, by making allegedly false and misleading statement or failing to disclose certain information regarding IPCI's new drug application for Oxycodone ER abuse-deterrent oxycodone hydrochloride extended-release tablets.
+The complaint sought, among other remedies, unspecified damages, attorneys' fees and other costs, equitable and/or injunctive relief.
 On March 30, 2018, IPCI and the other defendants filed a motion to dismiss the amended complaint for failure to state a valid claim.
 The defendants' motion to dismiss was granted in part, and denied in part, in an order dated December 17, 2018.
-The defendants filed an answer to the amended complaint on January 7, 2019.
 In an order entered at the parties' request on May 9, 2019, the Court stayed proceedings in the action to permit the parties time to participate in a private mediation.
 The parties participated in mediation on August 1, 2019 and reached an initial agreement in principle on terms that would permit a settlement of the action.
-On November 4, 2019, the parties entered into a definitive stipulation of settlement, subject to the approval of the Court.
-Plaintiffs filed a motion for preliminary approval of the proposed settlement on November 9, 2019.
-The Court has not yet acted on that motion.
+On November 4, 2019, the parties entered into a definitive stipulation of settlement, which was approved by the Court.
+On December 7, 2020, the Court entered its Final Judgment and Order of Dismissal with Prejudice, dismissing the case.